masakazutakewaka/masakazutakewaka.github.io/about.md

 title: about (I'm moving to Berlin or Canada in May 2019 !!!)
 permalink: /about/
 ---

+# Summary
+Backend Developer proficient in development with Ruby on Rails.
+I have 2.5 years of progressive experience in the field.

 # I love
 ---
 - Ruby